RupakMukherjee/PPPL-CCI-2021/index.md

 ## What is the KdV's equation?

 The Korteweg–De Vries (KdV) equation explains the shape and movement of solitons.
 A soliton, also known as a solitary wave, is a wave packet that maintains its shape at constant velocity.
-Figure 3 illustrates the movement of the earth’s crust underwater, an earthquake, causing a long, large wave packet to travel a long distance while maintaining its speed and shape, also known as a tsunami.
+Tsunamis behave similarly to solitons.
+For instance, Figure 3 illustrates the movement of the earth’s crust underwater, an earthquake, causing a long, large wave packet to travel a long distance while maintaining its wave packet speed and shape, also known as a tsunami.
+Meaning, the KdV equation can describe the shape and movement of Tsunamis.

 | Equation| Equation Graph| Real-world Example |
 |:--------:|:------------:|:------------------:|